PROLEADK/Protocols-Arduino/README.md

 Protocols-Arduino
 =================

-This repository contains the arduino protocols used to program the Teensy 3.1 on the MultispeQ.
+This repository contains the arduino protocols used to program the Teensy 3.1 on the MultispeQ Beta.
 It receives communication over USB or bluetooth as a JSON (the "Protocol JSON"), parses the JSON and inteprets what to do (flash lights, measure CO2, etc.) and takes the measurement as specified, then sends back the data also as a JSON (the "Data JSON").

 ***INSTALLING ARDUINO IDE, TEENSYDUINO AND APPROPRIATE LIBRARIES TO CONTRIBUTE/FORK PROTOCOLS-ARDUINO***